 The OGs of Chiang Mai’s coffee culture broke ground for a new wave of artisanal brews, often paired with subtly stylish, minimal spaces and surprising ingredients or flavour combinations.
 Opened in early 2018, Gateway Coffee Roasters fills the second storey of a shophouse building on Th Tha Phae.
 While unique coffee connoisseurs can sip on carefully crafted cups of ‘black’, ‘white’ or ‘brown’ coffee (black coffee or espresso, espresso mixed with milk, and espresso with chocolate), the team is busy roasting beans in the back to send out to its sister cafes across town, including Graph Cafe and Find Coffee.

 Bright and cheery, Yellow Crafts Home Brewing is the place to go for coffee with homemade soy milk. © Alana Morgan / Lonely Planet

 Yellow Crafts Home Brewing creates its signature coffee and non-coffee drinks with fresh soy milk made in-house daily.
 Each beverage is meticulously made with the help of scales and thermometers to ensure optimal conditions, as surprising additions like bright yellow pumpkin add a layer of playfulness while also keeping with the cafe’s strict white and yellow aesthetic.

-For a local late breakfast or early lunch, Im Cafe serves incredible Thai and Western dishes, and has some of the best coffee in Chiang Mai.
+For a local late breakfast or early lunch, IM Cafe serves tasty Thai and Western dishes, and, of course, a range of coffee.
 Located next to a car wash, this quaint cafe opens at 8am and offers a range of caffeinated options including sweet caramel macchiatos and iced coffee served in mason jars, as well as fresh juice served in a large light bulb glass.